-Replacing a display panel is like replacing a part under the hood of your car.
-You may have to remove some parts to get to what needs to be replaced, and then put it all back together again in the reverse order.
-Unlike working on a car, replacing a display panel will not get you dirty.
+Replacing a display panel is like replacing an engine part under the hood of a car - you may have to remove some parts to get to it.
+Once the new panel is installed you will have to put everything back together again in the reverse order.

-It would be good to have someone else with you while you’re doing the job.
+One thing to consider is that it would be good to have someone else with you while you're doing the job.
 Your assistant can help you keep track of the parts and how they go back.
-It would also be good if one of you had some mechanical know-how.
-If the diagonal size of the TV screen is 50-inches (130-cm) or greater, you should have someone helping you with lifting it.
+And it would also be good if one of you had some mechanical know-how.
+If the diagonal size of the TV screen is 50-inches (130-cm) or greater, you should have your friend help you when you have to lift it.

 Ordering the Display Panel

 Ordering a display panel from a TV parts distributor is not difficult.
 Follow the steps that are described in How to Order TV Parts.
 The service manual would also be a handy reference to have if you have a high-end television.
 It might contain special instructions specific to your model.
 You can order one from a the suppliers listed under Resources.